dustinpfister/blog_posts/_posts/threejs-curves-cubicbeziercurve3.md

 ### Check out the base Curve class in detail if you have not done so.

 The [base curve class](/2022/06/17/threejs-curve/) is packed with a bunch of useful methods and features that one should be aware of before getting into what the built in options are that extend the class.
 There are methods like that get points method that will return an array of Vector3 objects.
 There is also an option for just getting a single point along the line of a curve as well.

+### Also Check out curve paths if you have not done so yet

+There is choosing to go with Quadratic or Cubice Bezier curves, but there is also not choosing between the two but rather going with one or another or more when working out a [Curve Path](/2023/06/01/threejs-curve-path/).
+A curve path is a kind of curve object that is actually a collection of curve objects rather than just a single curve.
+When making these kinds of objects there is just making all of the curves in the collection cubic bezier curves, which is not such a bad idea.
+However there is also making use of all of the options as needed here and there.
+In any case curve paths are what will need to be worked out when it comes to making any kind of real project using curves, as often I will want to have not just one but a whole bunch of these.

 ### Source code is also up on Github